 - taking high blood pressure medication

-Asterixis isn’t common, but it’s a symptom of a serious and possibly advanced underlying disorder that needs immediate medical attention.
+Asterixis isn’t common, but it’s a symptom of a serious and potentially underlying disorder that needs immediate medical attention.

-If you’ve noticed any of the flapping tremors characteristic of asterixis or you have any of the above noted risk factors, speak to your doctor.
-In many cases, when the condition causing asterixis is successfully treated, asterixis improves or even disappears.
+If you’ve noticed any of the flapping tremors characteristic of asterixis or you have any of the risk factors noted above, speak to a doctor or other HCP.